Precessing binary black holes as engines of electromagnetic helicity: Introduction

-where $R^a_{ bcd}$ denotes the Riemann tensor of the spacetime.
-In compact manifolds without boundary the right-hand side (RHS) of Eq.~(\ref{gravcp}) is a topological invariant, called the Chern-Pontryagin scalar.
+where $R^a_{ bcd}$ denotes the Riemann tensor of the spacetime. {The quotient $\Delta\hat Q_{5}/\hbar$ is the net average number difference between positive-helicity photons (or right-handed) and negative-helicity photons (or left-handed) created by the gravitational dynamics (integrated over all possible frequencies and momenta).
+Since this is fully determined by the spacetime geometry, it can be evaluated very easily with usual techniques in General Relativity.} In compact manifolds without boundary the right-hand side (RHS) of Eq.~(\ref{gravcp}) is a topological invariant, called the Chern-Pontryagin scalar.
 In General Relativity and astrophysics, 4-dimensional spacetime manifolds of physical interest are neither compact nor boundaryless, and the Chern-Pontryagin does contain information about the geometry (i.e. about the gravitational field).
 Roughly speaking, it measures the helical nature of the spacetime.
 This is, the degree of gravitational chirality.

-In a previous paper we proved that this quantum anomaly is produced whenever the spacetime background admits a flux of circularly polarized gravitational radiation \cite{dRSGMAFNS, dR21}.
+In a previous paper we proved that this quantum anomaly is produced whenever the spacetime background admits a flux of {net} circularly polarized gravitational radiation \cite{dRSGMAFNS, dR21}.
 More precisely:

 where $h_+$, $h_{\times}$ denote the two linear polarization modes of gravitational waves that reach future null infinity, emitted by an arbitrary isolated gravitational source that is stationary at both past and future timelike infinities.
 These modes are characterized by the frequency $\omega$, and angular momentum $\ell, m$.
 The contribution denoted by dots corresponds to the flux of chiral gravitational flux falling through the black hole (BH) horizon.
 The explicit expression is tedious but will not be relevant in our discussion.
 The physical picture is simple: a non-trivial gravitational field can create a difference in the number of right- and left-handed circularly polarized photons from the quantum vacuum.
 The more right(left)-handed gravitational radiation is emitted by a system, the more right(left)-handed electromagnetic modes will be excited.